-- 3 The number of allocated subsidised trips for the Total Mobility Scheme takes into account the selfassessed needs of individual Scheme members, be adjusted by local authorities to manage their budgets, and negotiated with Land Transport NZ.
-(Subject to review) - 4 Land Transport NZ develops guidelines for contracts between local authorities and assessment agencies to ensure high quality and consistent assessments. - 5 Local authorities enter into contracts with assessment agencies, aligned with the guidelines produced by Land Transport NZ. - 6 The assessment process assists Total Mobility Scheme members estimate how many trips they would use (self assessed needs).
-This information will be provided to local authorities to assist them in determining the appropriate number of allocated subsidised trips.
-(Subject to review) - 7 A handbook, including best practice guidelines, should be developed and published by Land Transport NZ in conjunction with local authorities, to help assessors in consistently applying the eligibility criteria. - 8 Appropriate training is provided to assessors to assist in the consistent application of the eligibility criteria. - 9 Local authorities should make a financial contribution towards the cost of assessments and administration undertaken by assessment agencies.
-(Subject to review) - 10 Potential members of the Total Mobility Scheme are not required to become financial members of an assessment agency in order to have an assessment for the Scheme, although they may be asked to pay an application fee.
+- The number of allocated subsidised trips for the Total Mobility Scheme takes into account the self-assessed needs of individual Scheme members, be adjusted by local authorities to manage their budgets, and negotiated with Land Transport NZ. - 4 Land Transport NZ develops guidelines for contracts between local authorities and assessment agencies to ensure high quality and consistent assessments. - 5 Local authorities enter into contracts with assessment agencies, aligned with the guidelines produced by Land Transport NZ. - The assessment process assists Total Mobility Scheme members estimate how many trips they would use (self assessed needs).
+This information will be provided to local authorities to assist them in determining the appropriate number of allocated subsidised trips. - A handbook, including best practice guidelines, should be developed and published by Land Transport NZ in conjunction with local authorities, to help assessors in consistently applying the eligibility criteria. - 8 Appropriate training is provided to assessors to assist in the consistent application of the eligibility criteria. - Local authorities should make a financial contribution towards the cost of assessments and administration undertaken by assessment agencies. - Potential members of the Total Mobility Scheme are not required to become financial members of an assessment agency in order to have an assessment for the Scheme, although they may be asked to pay an application fee.
 The appropriate amount of any such fee should be negotiated between Land Transport NZ, local authorities and assessment agencies.
-(Subject to review)